selabhvl/dat250public/expassignments/expass2.md

 https://www.vogella.com/tutorials/JavaPersistenceAPI/article.html#installation

 Use the Maven project _experiment-1_ found [here](https://github.com/timKraeuter/dat250-jpa-example) as a starting point, so that you can skip step 3 (Installation) in the tutorial.
+You do not have to download or move jars manually.
+Be careful to change the tutorial's file paths or package names to match yours!

 Complete the tutorial and find a way to inspect the database tables being created - either from the IDE or by installing the [derby database server](http://db.apache.org/derby/papers/DerbyTut/index.html) locally.